International Welcome & Orientation September 2017

-Staffed by students after 4:30 on weekdays and throughout the weekends, the Centre is available during these times as a place to relax, meet new friends, access e-mail, watch videos in the Centre’s Lounge, and you are welcome to use our kitchen to prepare evening meals together.
+Staffed by students after 4:30pm on weekdays and throughout the weekends, the Centre is available during these times as a place to relax, meet new friends, and go online; you are welcome to use our kitchen to prepare evening meals together.

 During this period, services include: QUIC/Queen’s/Kingston/Canada Information and Housing Information.
 UHIP Enrolment is only available during our regular business hours (8:30am to 4:30pm – Monday to Friday).

 QUIC will connect those who choose to arrive early with social and recreational opportunities in the Kingston and Queen’s Communities.